 When I was a kid, we'd celebrate the last day of school by walking to DQ to get a treat.
 My favorite was always a Peanut Buster Parfait because I loved those last, ice cream-tinged spoonfuls of fudge and salted Spanish peanuts at the bottom of the glass.
 Nowadays I cannot finish an entire DQ parfait myself, so I make do at home.

-Bonus Kitchen Tip: you've probably heard the trick of dipping apple slices in lemon juice or salt water to keep the slices from oxidizing and turning brown.
+Bonus Kitchen Hack: you've probably heard the trick of dipping apple slices in lemon juice or salt water to keep the slices from oxidizing and turning brown.
 I hope to change your habit to using pineapple juice instead.
 I keep little cans of pineapple juice in my pantry for this purpose.
 In my experience, apple slices dipped in pineapple juice will keep chilled for up to 3 days without turning.
 And they taste terrific!
 Another note--you can easily substitute vanilla ice cream if you don't want to make the cream cheese ice cream.

 You will need an immersion blender, an ice cream maker, and a freezer for this recipe.

 Caramel Toffee Apple Parfaits with Cream Cheese Ice Cream (makes 8 or more)

 ½ cup whipped cream cheese

 1 large apple, chopped into bite-sized pieces

 1 jar caramel topping (you'll have leftovers, and I'm sure you can find something to do with them)